|

 Dromore.
 Very soon Junior membership had reached seventy, and the

 Young Peoples' Society had an enrolment of eighty.
+Membership in the society never again reached the

 same high level as was experienced at the beginning.
 Nevertheless,